 What about incorporating student interests?

-As for student interests, there is a long line of research supporting the benefits of using these to increase educational outcomes and student motivation (Chen, 2001; Chen & Ennis, 2004; Solomon, 1996).
+As for student interests, a long line of research supports the benefits of using these to increase educational outcomes and student motivation, including for students who struggle with word problems (Chen, 2001; Chen & Ennis, 2004; Solomon, 1996).

-Connecting classwork with student interests has been shown to increase students' intentions to participate in future learning endeavors (Chen, 2001).
+Connecting classwork with student interests has increased students’ intentions to participate in future learning endeavors (Chen, 2001).

 And interests don't just mean that love of Pokemon!